-The results are fruits and vegetables that are lower on vitamins and nutrition compared to those who are grown locally.
+The results are fruits and vegetables that are lower on vitamins and nutrition than grown locally.

 The second reason is marketing.
 Companies can create and design the packaging to reflect the message and brand identity.
 Every orange has a sticker.
 Every bio banana now has a plastic ribbon to indicate it is bio.
 Do they know how backward this is?

-Some packaging is created so it can communicate a message to the general public explaining how to use it, transport, recycle or dispose of the product.
+Some packaging is created to communicate a message to the general public explaining how to use it, transport, recycle, or dispose of the product.